Removal of Triton X-100 from Pharmaceutical Wastewater

 Additional benefits for onsite treatment include complete traceability of hazardous waste for audit purposes and retaining complete control over compliance with upcoming legislation.

-The aim of this experiment was to study the ability of the Nyex™-a system to destroy TX-100 from an aqueous solution to as low concentration as possible.
+The aim of this project was to study the ability of the Nyex™-e system to destroy Triton X-100 from an aqueous solution to as low concentration as possible.

-HPLC analysis was carried out on each sample to determine the concentrations of TX-100, starting from 16 mg/L. Experiments were conducted in a re-circulation mode and sampled from the container.
+HPLC and LCMS analysis was carried out on each sample to determine the concentrations of Triton X-100, starting from 16 mg/L. Experiments were conducted in a re-circulation mode and sampled from the container.

-Arvia’s Nyex™-a system was deployed against this application.
-This process combines adsorption with electrochemical oxidation in a single, scalable unit.
-Organic contamination is preferentially adsorbed, localising it onto the surface of the carbon-based Nyex™ media.
-A low electrical current is then passed through the media bed which fully mineralises the adsorbed contaminants to H₂O, H₂ and CO₂.
-The electrical current simultaneously regenerates the surface of the media in-situ, allowing for further adsorption and treatment without interruption or incineration.
+Arvia’s Nyex™-e system was deployed against this application.
+This process uses electrochemical oxidation in a single, scalable unit.
+A low electrical current is passed which fully mineralises the contaminants to H₂O, H₂ and CO₂.

 Results are achieved without chemical dosing or the generation of sludge reducing costs in terms of labour, transport of chemicals and specialist waste disposal.

-Figure 1 (left) shows the treatment profile for the experiment using a Nyex™ 1-20a system.
+The first graph shows the treatment profile for the experiment using a Nyex™-e system.

-Arvia are continuing to work with several pharmaceutical facilities that use TX-100 in their daily activities to ensure that treatment is optimised to be as cost-effective as possible.
+These results show that is possible to reduce the concentration of Triton X-100 in aqueous solutions using the Nyex™ process.
+We are continuing to work with several pharmaceutical facilities that use Triton X-100 in their daily activities to ensure that treatment is optimised to be as cost-effective as possible.